Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Upload.md

 We will review your study to ensure that everything will load smoothly.
 If there are any issues, we will contact you to sort everything out.
 The study data will be loaded into TraceBase and we'll send you an email with a link to view the data to make sure everything looks correct and you can start browsing your data.

-[Contact us](https://forms.gle/LNk4kk6RJKZWM6za9) anytime if you have any questions, concerns, or comments If, after your submission, you need to follow-up or would like to check-in on the upload status,[ let us know](https://forms.gle/LNk4kk6RJKZWM6za9).
+[Contact us](https://forms.gle/LNk4kk6RJKZWM6za9) anytime if you have any questions, concerns, or comments.
+If, after your submission, you need to follow-up or would like to check-in on the upload status, [let us know](https://forms.gle/LNk4kk6RJKZWM6za9).

 # FAQ